Main techniques of the Advanced Yoga Practices system

 Spinal Breathing Pranayama

 Spinal Breathing Pranayama is one of the most effective forms of pranayama available today.
 Through the practice, we are able to purify the subtle nervous system, bringing our whole experience into one of ecstasy.

 The practice works directly in the central channel (shushumna), purifying the whole body in a balanced way.

 Mudras and Bandhas

 Mudras and bandhas are used in the practice to enliven the flow of prana upwards in the body.
 They greatly increase the rate of purification.

 The mudras and bandhas include:

-Asanas help to give flexibility to the body and to activate various energetic chanels and centres in the body.
+Various postures are used to help to give flexibility to the body and to activate the energetic channels (nadis) and centres (chakras) in the body.
 By using asanas before our sitting practices, we are able to enter the sitting practices in a more activated condition, making all the practices more effective.

 Samyama: The cultivation of siddhis